 12. Always learn the sounds in your name first!
-These sounds in the early days have most meaning.
+These sounds in the early days have the most meaning.

 13. Play I hear with my little ear as well as I spy.
 I spy can also be played with colours, shapes etc.

 14. Use a tablet to read instead of a book.
 There are some great apps/websites which will read stories to you.